 NOTE: Starts with the October 2026 Council round submission dates (Cycle I due dates).
-This study section was evaluated as part of CSR’s ENQUIRE process which functions to align study sections with advances in science.
+This study section was evaluated as part of CSR’s ENQUIRE process to align study sections with advances in science.
 Learn more about ENQUIRE.

 The Nervous System Development and Repair (NSDR) Study Section reviews applications concerned with the patterning, differentiation, and wiring of nervous systems that lead to the formation of neural circuits.
 This includes studies on the regulation of transcription and translation, neurogenesis and gliogenesis, epigenetics in the context of nervous system development, as well as cell migration, neurite outgrowth, axon guidance, connectivity, synapse formation, plasticity, aging, and regeneration of neuronal connectivity.
 The emphasis is on fundamental cellular and molecular mechanisms during normal development and repair in response to disease, aging, or injury.
 Invertebrate or vertebrate model systems as well as the use of slice cultures, primary cell cultures, and cell lines may be reviewed in NSDR.